exonum/exonum-doc/src/get-started/java-binding.md

   ```

   <!-- cspell:enable -->
+  This step is not necessary during installation, but is required to configure
+  the JVM to use by the application.

 It is also possible to build Exonum Java application from sources.
 To do so,
 follow the instructions in [Contributing guide][how-to-build].